SteveLRojas/8X-RIPTIDE_Assembler/README.md

   * Added contentent to example files.
   * Fixed bug that caused incorrect segment addresses.
   * Fixed bug that caused the program size to be calculated incorrectly.
+  * Added a function to generate MIF and COE files for Quartus and Vivado.

+* Usage example:
+  * 8xasm test.asm output.bin

+The above example will generate not only the specified .bin file, but also a .mif and a .coe file.
+These files are used for initalizing memory in FPGAs, which is useful when working with FPGA implementations of the supported processors.